Michigan Honey Bee Removal - Swarm & Hive Removal - Washtenaw County & More

 Do you have a honey bee colony in a tree, house, barn or other building?

 WE DO NOT REMOVE THESE, but we can refer you to other beekeepers that will.
 We work with beekeepers that remove honey bee colonies from their nesting locations in trees, walls, roofing, chimneys, and more.
 Some of the beekeepers we work with will do this, but if they have to take siding off your house or cut holes in the wall they will not make the repairs.
 They just remove the honey bees and you will be responsible for the rest.
 The beekeepers we work with will usually charge for removal projects because they can be very involving and it takes quite a bit of time to do these kinds of removals.
 It’s important if you do have bees in your house that you don’t spray them and have them removed.
 If the honey combs remain behind they can damage your house if the bees aren’t in there to maintain the hive temperature and the wax melts.
 Also if you spray them, any remaining honey and brood will attract a whole host of other insects and creatures and maybe even another honey bee swarm.
 If there are any signs of chemically sprayed honey bees, the beekeepers we work with will not do the cut out.
 If you have a honey bee colony in a tree, barn, shed, house, or similar structure you can email us with specifics on where the hive is located, close up photos of the bees if at all possible (we only rescue honey bees, but often times we get calls for yellow jackets, bumble bees, wasps and similar insects), photos of the location where the hive is and your phone number and city where the wild honey bee colony is located.
-Use joekolb85@gmail.com.
-Please don't call us for non swarm honey bee colony rescue as we have to coordinate with the other local beekeepers we work with.

 Make Sure the Bees You See Are Honey Bees